Autumn Term B

 As the world cup began this week, we looked at the text "In the Net"" by Jillian Powell.
 The book enabled the children to listen and discuss football as a class.
 The children were interested to find out that football can be played by anyone, not just boys.
 After reading the book together the children wrote some fantastic sentences using their phonics knowledge and their understanding of sentence structure to ensure that they included finger spaces and full stops.

 World Cup Activities

-The children enjoyed creating their own Mono-prints of leaves by rolling paint onto a Perspex glass panel and using their fingers to create a picture of a leaf.
+The children enjoyed creating their own mono prints of leaves by rolling paint onto a perspex panel and using their fingers to create a picture of a leaf.
 Once they were happy with their picture the children placed a sheet of plain paper on top of their picture and pressed down.
 When the paper was lifted away the children were amazed that their picture had transferred onto their paper.

 The children have been learning the terminology 'Equal' and 'Unequal'.
 They have been very fast at picking it up and have been amazing at sharing objects out equally between characters.